 Summary of Underwriting Manual Updates

-The Arch Mortgage Guaranty Company (AMGC) Underwriting Manual (UW Manual) has been updated to reflect the changes to the Interest-Only Program announced in CA 2022-01-AMGC, as well as other miscellaneous clarifications.
+The Arch Mortgage Guaranty Company (AMGC) Underwriting Manual (UW Manual) has been updated to reflect the changes announced in CA 2023-01-AMGC, as well as other miscellaneous updates and clarifications.
 See details of the changes below.